 Courses in the Ph.D.
-Program are delivered in a blended format each consisting of online participation and a week of on-campus instruction
+Program are delivered in an online format each consisting of online participation and a week of on-campus instruction.

 For more information on Intensives, please click here.